 For example, if your research discovers that the phrase “Moving to Philadelphia with pets” is a popular search query, you may consider writing an article about pet-friendly amenities in the Philadelphia area, while also mentioning the fact that your apartment community welcomes pets.

 Mistake #3: You’re Not Promoting Your Own Content

-Search engines aren't the only way people find apartments online.
-Social channels play a large role in discovery, as well.
+Search engines aren’t the only way people find apartments online.
+Social channels play a large role in the discovery, as well.

 Promoting your content through social media is a great strategy because the people who will most likely see it first (your current residents) probably have friends in your key demographic market.
 For example, if your community is located near a college and you mainly rent to students, consider writing several pieces of content about off-campus living, because this will resonate strongly with your current renters.
 Those renters may then share that content with friends, many of whom also fit your ideal marketing demographic.

 These common mistakes can cost you valuable opportunities when it comes to lowering your overall vacancy.
-However, taking the initiative to fix on page errors, create valuable content, and promote your apartment community through social media will turn things around in no time.
-And in the event you don't feel confident in your ability to handle all of these strategies alone, our newest online marketing services for apartment communities make it easy to get things done, even on a limited budget.
+However, taking the initiative to fix on-page errors, create valuable content, and promote your apartment community through social media will turn things around in no time.
+And in the event, you don’t feel confident in your ability to handle all of these strategies alone, our newest online marketing services for apartment communities make it easy to get things done, even on a limited budget.